Medical Loans Basics: Should You Get a Medical Loan?

 2. Interest-Free Periods and Origination Costs

-Some loans offer a grace period where you will not have to pay interest, for example, the Patient Advocate Foundation cites that some plans may allow you a grace period of up to 18 months before you start to pay interest.
-It is worth finding out about this.
+Some loans offer a grace period where you will not have to pay interest.
+The Patient Advocate Foundation cites that some plans may allow you a grace period of up to 18 months before you start to pay interest.

 3.Variable or Fixed Interest Rate